 Ms Harriet Ruysen

-I am a practising midwife with clinical experience working in the UK, New Zealand and with Médecins Sans Frontières, where I supported maternal and newborn health programmes in low resource and conflict settings; including Somaliland and the Democratic Republic of Congo.
-I returned to the UK in 2013 to undertake an MSc in Public Health for Development before joining the team here at LSHTM.
+I am a midwife with clinical experience working in the UK, New Zealand and with Médecins Sans Frontières, where I supported maternal and newborn health programmes in low resource and conflict settings; including Somaliland and the Democratic Republic of Congo.
+I returned to the UK in 2013 to undertake an MSc in Public Health for Developing Countries before joining the team here at LSHTM.

 Current Issues in Safe Motherhood and Perinatal Health